Zebra releases auto insurability score to reveal how badly you actually drive

 Auto insurance is opaque to me (I lived in New York for years and now that I’m in Los Angeles, I take Lyft when I need to go to meetings), but apparently most Americans are laboring under some serious misconceptions about their abilities behind the wheel.

-The Zebra, which has raised over $63 million in funding, used some of those venture dollars it raised from Mark Cuban, Ballast Point Ventures, Accel Partners and Daher Capital to survey US drivers on a few things.
+The Zebra, which has raised more than $63 million in funding, used some of those venture dollars it raised from Mark Cuban, Ballast Point Ventures, Accel Partners and Daher Capital to survey U.S. drivers on a few things.

 The results… as they say… will astound you.

-It turns out although 81% say they have the car insurance they need, nearly all Americans don’t know what kinds of car insurance they need to have.
+It turns out although 81 percent say they have the car insurance they need, nearly all Americans don’t know what kinds of car insurance they need to have.

-Only 21% scored a passing grade — above a “D” — based on their knowledge of factors which affect insurance rates.
+Only 21 percent scored a passing grade — above a “D” — based on their knowledge of factors that affect insurance rates.

 There are roughly 40 factors that influence credit scores, including location, credit score, coverage history, highest level of education and marital status.